Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Results

-\paragraph{Compression performance} Figure~\ref{fig:rd_results} shows the rate-distortion curves of our instance-adaptive video codec (InstA) as well as neural and traditional baselines.
-We compare to more baselines in Appendix~\ref{app:more_results}.
-Both for SSF in the low-latency and B-EPIC in the B-frame setting, the instance-adaptive models clearly outperform the corresponding base models.
+Figures~\ref{fig:rd_results} show the rate-distortion curves of our instance-adaptive video codec (InstA) as well as neural and traditional baselines.
+Both for SSF in the P-frame and B-EPIC in the B-frame setting, the instance-adaptive models clearly outperform the corresponding base models.
 Finetuning only the encoder\,---\,which does not require sending model updates in the bitstream\,---\,leads to a much more modest improvement over the base models.

-In the low-latency setting, InstA-SSF outperforms all other neural models as well as the ffmpeg implementations of H.264 and H.265 at all studied bitrates, except for OTU and ELF-VC, which hold an edge in the low-bitrate region, and M-LVC, which is competitive at medium bitrates.
-Within the restrictions of the low-latency setting and at medium to high bitrates, it is even competitive with the HM reference codec.
+In the P-frame setting, InstA-SSF outperforms all other neural models as well as the ffmpeg implementations of H.264 and H.265 at all studied bitrates, except for OTU \citep{klopp2021online} and ELF-VC \citep{rippel2019learned}, which hold an edge in the low-bitrate region, M-LVC \citep{MLVC}, which is competitive at medium bitrates, as well as C2F \citep{hu2022coarse}, which appeared concurrently with this method and performs strongly.
+Within the restrictions of the P-frame setting and at medium to high bitrates, it is even competitive with the HM reference codec.
 In the B-frame configuration, InstA-B-EPIC outperforms all baselines from around 0.1 bits per pixel except HM.

+In Fig.~\ref{fig:relative_rd}, we show the relative compression performance compared to the HM baseline.
+In addition to the classical codecs and our base models, we also compare to the neural baselines proposed in \citet{lu2019dvc, lu2020content, rippel2021elf, MLVC, klopp2020utilising, yang2020HLVC, yang2020improving, Hu_2021_CVPR, Hu2020RaFC, hu2022coarse, lee2022ffnerv}.
+Relative to classical codecs, almost all neural codecs perform better at higher bitrate.
+The exception is \citet{klopp2020utilising}, which consists of a classical codec followed by neural enhancement.